Citizen science: Citizen sensing

 A group of citizen scientists in a community-led project targeting toxic smoke from wood burners in Bristol, has recorded 11 breaches of World Health Organization daily guidelines for ultra-fine particulate pollution over a period of six months.

-In a £7m programme funded by water regulator Ofwat, citizen scientists are being trained to test for pollution and over-abstraction in 10 river catchment areas in the UK.
+In a £7M programme funded by water regulator Ofwat, citizen scientists are being trained to test for pollution and over-abstraction in 10 river catchment areas in the UK.
 Sensors will be used and the information gathered will be available in a central visualisation platform.
 The project is led by The Rivers Trust and United Utilities and includes volunteers such as anglers testing the rivers they use.
-The Angling Trust provides the pollution sensors, with Kristian Kent from the Trust saying: "Citizen science is a reality of the world in the future, so they’re not going to be able to just sweep it under the carpet."
+The Angling Trust provides the pollution sensors, with Kristian Kent from the Trust saying: "Citizen science is a reality of the world in the future, so they're not going to be able to just sweep it under the carpet."

+River water quality in the U.K. has been tested by a combined total of over 7,000 volunteers in so-called "blitzes" run over two weekends in 2024.
+The research by the NGO Earthwatch Europe gathered data from 4,000 freshwater sites and used standardised testing equipment provide by the NGO and Imperial College.
+The second blitz in October 2024 included testing for chemical pollutants, such as antibiotics, agricultural chemicals and pesticides.
+Results from 4,531 volunteers showed that over 61% of the freshwater sites "were in a poor state because of high levels of the nutrients phosphate and nitrate, the main source of which is sewage effluent and agricultural runoff".
+The data gathered through robust volunteer testing is analysed and put into a report helping provide the Environment Agency with information it does not have.

 COVID-19 pandemic

 Resources for computer science and scientific crowdsourcing projects concerning COVID-19 can be found on the internet or as apps.
 Some such projects are listed below: